Making a Difference

 Kate Tilleczek is the Tier 1 Canada Research Chair (CRC) in Young Lives, Education and Global Good and a full professor in the Faculty of Education at York University.
 She is founder and scientific director of Young Lives Research Laboratory (Canada), which is international in scope and investigates how complex modern societies are shifting to support and/or negate the lives and well-being of young people.

-Gillian Parekh is the Tier 2 Canada Research Chair in Inclusion, Disability and Education at York University and an assistant professor in the Faculty of Education.
+Gillian Parekh is the Tier 2 Canada Research Chair in Disability Studies in Education at York University and an assistant professor in the Faculty of Education.
 She explores institutional and structural barriers related to equitable access to education, particularly for students with disabilities.
 She conducts both quantitative and qualitative research investigating demographic, programmatic and experiential trends between public and post-secondary education.
 With a focus on special education and academic streaming, her work explores how schools construct and respond to disability.
 Her research addresses current issues in education and will make a difference in the lives of young people in the GTA and beyond.

 Jean Augustine Chair in Education, Community and Diaspora